SmithB/ICESat2/README.md

     git commit -m 'some message'
     ```

-5) Push the changes to the remote repo (`yourname` branch):
+5) Push the changes to the remote repo (to `yourname` branch):
     ```
     git push
     ```

-6) Now go to [GitHub](https://github.com/SmithB/ICESat2) and click 'Compare & pull request'.
+6) Now go to the [ICESat2 repo](https://github.com/SmithB/ICESat2) and click 'Compare & pull request'.
 This will allow you to merge `yourname` with `master` if there are no inconsistencies.
 If there are conflicts, solve those.

 ### 2) Fork Workflow

-- You will create a copy of the repo on your own GitHub account.
+- You will create a copy of the official repo on your own GitHub account.
 - You will edit and make additions to this copy.
 - You will create a Pull Request to incorporate your contribution to the official repo.
 - Any Collaborator (give your GitHub username to Ben) can review and approve the merge.

 1) Fork the official ICESat2 repo (i.e. make a copy on your GitHub account):

-    Go to [GitHub](https://github.com/SmithB/ICESat2) and click 'Fork' (upper-right corner)
+    Go to the [ICESat2 repo](https://github.com/SmithB/ICESat2) and click 'Fork' (upper-right corner)

 2) Clone your copy repo to your local machine:
     ```